adisen/storefront-backend/README.md

 ### Database Setup

 - Make Sure that you have Postgres Installed on your local machine
-- Create two DBs (one for dev and one for test) e.g storefront and storefront_test
+- Create two DBs (one for dev and one for test) i.e storefront and storefront_test
 - Update your .env file with the corresponding data
 - Run `db migrate up` to apply DB migrations to your DB